Sendrato Australia Pty Ltd (ABN 98 605 555 833)

 (e) A Vendor may accept payments using equipment supplied by the Company on behalf of the Organiser.
 That equipment may be subject to additional terms between the Vendor and the Organiser or the Company.

-(g) The Company will issue a Tax Invoice to an End User for all Service Fees when funds are redeemed at the conclusion of an Event, or otherwise on request.
+(h) The Company will issue a Tax Invoice for Service Fees on each charge or otherwise on request.

-2.4 Returning Remaining Balance
+2.5 Returning Remaining Balance

-2.5 Refunds
+2.7 Refunds

 (a) The Company is not responsible for any transaction between an End User and a Vendor.
 The Vendor remains responsible for any refund that an End User may be entitled to by law for goods or services sold by the Vendor.